Speedway World Championship: Speedway Grand Prix

 The previous, single meeting World Final, was held in the UK or Europe, except in 1982 when it was in the USA.
 The Speedway Grand Prix series events have to date been staged in the UK, Europe, Australia and New Zealand.

 It was Sweden, represented by Tony Rickardsson, the 1994 champion, who took over.
 Rickardsson won four titles from 1998 to 2002, only interrupted by Mark Loram in 2000.
 Englishman Loram has the dubious honour of being the first (and so far only) SGP World Champion not to win a Grand Prix during his championship year, though his consistency in reaching the Semi-final at each event and being runner-up in the first 2 rounds saw him score enough points to defeat Hamill and Rickardsson.
 Although Dane Nicki Pedersen and Australian Jason Crump won in 2003 and 2004 respectively, Rickardsson was hampered by injury and unlucky draws through many of the Grand Prix races and was often in contention for the title.
 The 2005 Speedway Grand Prix series, however, saw Rickardsson return, taking his sixth victory to equal the record of Ivan Mauger.
 The 2006 Grand Prix was again won by Jason Crump who amassed a total of 188 points to lead the field throughout the championship.
 Rickardsson announced his retirement from the sport half way through the 2006 campaign.

 In 2007, Nicki Pedersen once again regained the title he first won in 2003, with a total of 196 points, while Leigh Adams finished his nearest rival on 153.
 Nicki Pedersen won the 2008 series for a third time, while Jason Crump picked up the silver medal, and Pole Tomasz Gollob finished third.
 Crump would win his third title in 2009 before Gollob became just the second Polish rider to win the world title in 2010 following on from Jerzy Szczakiel's surprise win in 1973.
 American Greg Hancock, the 1997 champion, won his second championship in 2011 at the age of 41 to become the oldest champion, while Australia added another World Crown when Chris Holder raced to the 2012 championship with 160 points to defeat Pedersen on 152 and Hancock on 148.
-Tai Woffinden gave England its first champion since Mark Loram when he won the SGP in 2013, while Greg Hancock proved age is no barrier when he won the 2014 World Championship at the age of 44.
+Tai Woffinden gave England its first champion since Mark Loram when he won the SGP in 2013, while Greg Hancock won the 2014 World Championship at the age of 44.
 In 2015 Woffinden would again win the World Championship despite a late season surge from 45 year old Hancock.